 - Criteria other than numbers & formulas need to enclose in double quotation marks.

 - You can also use logical operators in criteria.

 1. Using Logical Operators as a Criteria: In below example, I have used “>75” a logical operator to count the number of students who scored more than 75.
 If you want to use a logical operator you have to put it inside the double quotation marks.

 You can use (>, <, = or <>) operator in your criteria.

-Using Dates as a Criteria: In below example, I have used a date in criteria to find out how many enployees have weekoff on 4th july.
+2. Using Dates as a Criteria: In below example, I have used a date in criteria to find out how many employees have a week off on 4th July.

-In above example, I have inseted date directly into the function as a text by using double quotation marks.
-COUNTIF Function will automatically convert a text into a which represent a date.
+I have inserted a date directly into the function as a text by using double quotation marks.
+COUNTIF Function will automatically convert a text into a date.

 In above example, I have inserted same date function as a number.
 As your know excel stores a date as a number. you can also insert a number which represents a date as per excel’s date system.